Chapter Five: Special Issues for Merchants

 Occasionally, a customer returns merchandise.
 When that occurs, the following entry should be made:

 Notice that the above entry included a debit to Sales Returns and Allowances (rather than canceling the sale).
-The Sales Returns and Allowances account is a contra-revenue account that is deducted from sales; sales less sales returns and allowances is sometimes called "net sales."
+The Sales Returns and Allowances account is a contra-revenue account that is deducted from sales.
+The calculation of sales less sales returns and allowances is sometimes called "net sales."
 This approach allows interested parties to easily track the level of sales returns in relation to overall sales.
 Important information is revealed about the relative level of returns, thereby providing a measure of customer satisfaction or dissatisfaction.
 Sales returns (on account) are typically documented by the creation of an instrument known as a credit memorandum.
 The credit memorandum indicates that a customer's Account Receivable balance has been credited (reduced) and that payment for the returned goods is not expected.
 If the transaction involved a cash refund, the only difference in the entry would involve a credit to Cash instead of Accounts Receivable.
 The calculation of net sales would be unaffected.

 The following income statement provides an example showing the presentation of net sales: